This has got to be one of the most frustrating things someone with IBS can hear from a doctor: “It’s just stress…”

 This is where I started looking into the research into neuroplasticity and the possibility of reprogramming our reactions to specific situations.

 There are several modalities for doing this, and it takes a little time and commitment to see results.
-But for me it was one of the keys to recovering from IBS.
+But for me it was one of the major keys to recovering from IBS.